isabella232/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md

 When an audience segment for push messaging is created, the segment might involve users from one or more apps because report suites or virtual report suites might contain data from one or more apps.
 For more information about virtual report suites, see [Virtual report suites](/help/using/manage-apps/c-mob-vrs.md).

 In Adobe Mobile Services, marketers might only push to one app per platform.
-If marketers attempt to push to segments that contain users from multiple apps, a warning is displayed that states that proceeding can result in serious push failures and the potential deny listing of users.
+If marketers attempt to push to segments that contain users from multiple apps, a warning is displayed that states that proceeding can result in serious push failures and the potential blocklisting of users.
 If you experience a push failure, see *Resolving push failures* in [Troubleshooting push messaging](/help/using/in-app-messaging/t-create-push-message/c-schedule-push-message.md).

 To use Audience Manager data in your segment definition, see [Audience Analytics](https://docs-author-stg.corp.adobe.com/content/help/en/analytics/integration/audience-analytics/mc-audiences-aam.html).

 >[!IMPORTANT]
 >
->If app users are deny listed, marketers can **never** send push messages to those affected users again.
+>If app users are blocklisted, marketers can **never** send push messages to those affected users again.

 If you select an audience segment that contains users across multiple apps, you might see the following alert: